tomtom-international/configuration-service/README.md

 This tree serves the same configurations as the first one, but its levels are
 reversed: clients are selected first, then services.
 It now has 10 nodes, instead of 6.

-The good new is that the design of the service allows you to rearrange the node levels in the configurations search tree without affecting the client.
+The good news is that the design of the service allows you to rearrange the node levels in the configurations search tree without affecting the client.
 The client query remains exactly the same.